wzychla/OldMusicBox.Saml2/README.md

 Version History:

+* 0.25 - REDIRECT binding client already redirects to the IdentityProvider
-* 0.2 - complete `AuthnRequest` model
+* 0.20 - complete `AuthnRequest` model
-* 0.1 - core SAML2 elements: the module and the token
+* 0.10 - core SAML2 elements: the module and the token

 Roadmap: